-1.1.
-Ivy Global School Mission Statement
+1.2.
+Mission Statement

-Ivy Global School is committed to creating a learning community in which every student will utilize their strengths for exceptional growth through high-quality instruction via our virtual platform.
+Ivy Global School is committed to create a learning community in which every type of learner will utilize their strengths to seek knowledge and strive for the exceptional through high quality instruction in our virtual platform.
 We are also committed to ensuring that students feel connected to their peers.
-Ivy Global Core Values
+Through interactive functions (i.e., threaded discussions, live chat rooms in the learning management system), students are provided consistent, regular and quality interaction, creating a rigorous and relevant learning environment.